Plus ultra: Ultraimaginaries in simple theories

 But now

-so $a_3\ind_{\cl_p(\emptyset)}a_2$, as required.
+so $a_3\ind_{\cl_P(\emptyset)}a_2$, as required.

-\bem We cannot generalize \cite[Lemma 3.3.1]{wa00} and strengthen Proposition \ref{geneqrel} to say that if $R$ is $\emptyset$-invariant, reflexive, symmetric and generically transitive on a Lascar strong type, then the transitive closure $E$ of $R$ equals the $2$-step iteration of $R$.
-Consider on the forest of Example \ref{forest} the relation $R(a,b)$ which holds if $3$ divides the distance between $a$ and $b$.
-This is generically transitive, as for $a'\ind_a a''$ the distance between $a'$ and $a''$ is the sum of the distances between $a'$ and $a$ and between $a$ and $a''$.
-However, two points of distance $2$ are easily seen to be $R^2$-related, so the transitive closure $E$ of $R$ is just the relation of being in the same connected component.
-But no two points of distance $1$ are $R^2$-related.\ebem

-From now on, let $\Sigma$ be an $\emptyset$-invariant family of partial types. \defn We shall say that an ultraimaginary $e$ is ({\em almost) $\Sigma$-internal}, or is {\em $\Sigma$-analysable}, if it has a representative which is.
+We shall illustrate the use of the proposition in Propositions \ref{internal} and \ref{bddaugment}, whose proof in the hyperimaginary case uses canonical bases.
+From now on, let $\Sigma$ be an $\emptyset$-invariant family of partial types.
+Recall first the definitions of internality, analysability and orthogonality for hyperimaginaries. \defn Let $\pi$ be a partial type over $A$.
+Then $\pi$ is\begin{itemize} \item ({\em almost}) {\em $\Sigma$-internal} if for every realization $a$ of $\pi$ there is $B\ind_Aa$ and a tuple $\bar b$ of realizations of types in $\Sigma$ based on $B$, such that $a\in\dcl(B\bar b)$ (or $a\in\bdd(B\bar b)$, respectively). \item {\em $\Sigma$-analysable} if for any realization $a$ of $\pi$ there is a sequence $(a_i:i<\alpha)$ such that $\tp(a_i/A,a_j:j<i)$ is $\Sigma$-internal for all $i<\alpha$, and $a\in\bdd(A,a_i:i<\alpha)$.\end{itemize} Finally, $p\in S(A)$ is {\em orthogonal} to $q\in S(B)$ if for all $C\supseteq AB$, $a\models p$, and $b\models q$ with $a\ind_A C$ and $b\ind_B C$ we have $a\ind_C b$.
+The type $p$ is {\em orthogonal to $B$} if it is orthogonal to all types over $B$. \edefn Note that in the definition of analysability, we may in addition require $a_i\in\dcl(Aa)$ for all $i<\alpha$.
+We now generalize these notions to ultraimaginaries. \defn We shall say that an ultraimaginary $e$ is ({\em almost) $\Sigma$-internal}, or is {\em $\Sigma$-analysable}, if it has a representative which is.
 Similarly, $e$ is {\em orthogonal} over $A$ to some type $p$ if for all $B\ind_A e$ such that $p$ is over $B$ and for any realization $b\models p|B$ we have $e\ind_ABb$.\edefn \bem This definition does not imply that we define the notion of an analysis of an ultraimaginary.
-Moreover, $e$ orthogonal to $p$ over $A$ does not imply that $e$ has a representative which is orthogonal to $p$.
-Moreover, orthogonality of $e$ over $A$ to $p$ does not imply orthogonality to $p^{(\omega)}$, unless $e$ is tame.\ebem
+Moreover, $e$ orthogonal to $p$ over $A$ need not imply that $e$ has a representative which is orthogonal to $p$.
+And unless $e$ is tame, orthogonality of $e$ over $A$ to $p$ need not imply orthogonality to $p^{(\omega)}$.\ebem

 \defn For an ordinal $\alpha$ the {\em $\alpha$-th $\Sigma$-level} of $a$ over $A$ is defined inductively by $\ell_0^\Sigma(a/A)=\bdd(A)$, and for $\alpha>0$